sbmueller/autosar_cpp_guidelines/README.md

 Due to the automatic generation of this book, please expect wrongly formatted content, content in the wrong section or even missing content.

+The source for this book is available at [1].

 ## Content Generation

 To generate the content of this page, a lot of regex logic is used to extract